kdm9/dna-proto-workflow/docs/source/index.rst

 * Invoke this option by running the rule: ``rules.denovo.input``

-Required input for ``rules.denovo.input`` are fastq files and the workflow will return distance matrices, produced by kWIP and/or mash.
+Required input for ``rules.denovo.input`` are fastq files and the workflow will return distance matrices between *samples*, produced by kWIP and/or mash.
+> NOTE: We recommend performing such denovo analysis for every project.
+Clustering at the level of sequencing runs can be used to confirm metadata and detect mixups.

 "varcall"
 ~~~~~~~~~
 Choosing this option will run a full re-sequencing analysis.
-It detects variants and genotype *samples* based on the alignments of the sequencing reads against one or several user-defined reference genome(s).
-Reads can be mapped with bwa and/or NextGenMap (ngm), and variants called with freebayes and/or mpileup.
+It detects variants and genotypes *samples* based on the alignments of the sequencing reads against one or several user-defined reference genome(s).
+Reads can be aligned with bwa and/or NextGenMap (ngm), and variants can be called with freebayes and/or mpileup.
 If reference genome annotation is provided, the effects of variants on gene integrity can also be predicted using the software `snpEff <https://pcingola.github.io/SnpEff/se_introduction/>`_.

 The full workflow for this use case consists of the following steps: